menu

 In the year 2023, when internet scams run amok, we’re not going to simply pay people without doing our due diligence on those demands.

-Additionally, in my professional experience, I have had instances where PicRights and/ or its representatives at Higbee and Associates do not possess the rights they allege.
+Additionally, in my professional experience, I’ve had instances where PicRights and/ or its representatives at Higbee and Associates do not possess the rights they allege.

 With the permission of the client, I will share that recently, that client was hit with a PicRights (and Higbee) demand letter.
 We, in return, demanded to see the deposit copy (the documents that go to the copyright office to show what you’ve claimed rights over).